Westcot rises…

 On January 21, 1998, the parking lot at the entrance to Disneyland closed.
 The next morning, construction started on Disney’s California Adventure.
 The 55-acre theme park would stand where the parking lot once had – the only large, open land that the California resort had to spare.
 Of course, even preparing the space for the park was a substantial task given that the parking lot needed excavated, and infrastructure like plumbing, electricity, and artificial waterways had to be dug out and installed.

-At the same time, a massive undertaking saw the area around the expanding Disneyland rezoned as the Anaheim Resort District, beginning a public-private joint effort to tame the wilderness of Harbor and Katella with unified design standards, signage, landscaping, and access – one of the most far-reaching effects of the Disneyland expansion.
+At the same time, a massive undertaking saw the area around the expanding Disneyland rezoned as the Anaheim Resort District, beginning a public-private joint effort to tame the wilderness of Harbor and Katella with unified design standards, signage, landscaping, and purposeful pedestrian access – one of the most far-reaching effects of the Disneyland Resort expansion effort.

-That October, a Preview Center opened on Main Street, U.S.A., providing guests with a sneak peek at the park’s 22 “shows and attractions” and 15 restaurants.
+That October, a Preview Center opened on Main Street, U.S.A., providing guests with a sneak peek at the 22 “shows and attractions” and 15 restaurants planned for Disney’s California Adventure.

-Altogether, the new park, an attached deluxe hotel, and the Downtown Disney shopping district would cost $1.4 billion – less than half of the grander expansion with Westcot that had been cancelled three years earlier – and Disney’s California Adventure itself would only take an estimated $650 million of that.
+Altogether, the new park, an attached deluxe hotel, and the Downtown Disney shopping district would cost $1.4 billion – less than half of the much grander, Westcot-anchored expansion that had been cancelled three years earlier.
+Of that price, Disney’s California Adventure itself would only take an estimated $650 million of that.
 (For reference, Tokyo DisneySea – which opened just seven months later reportedly cost $3 billion alone… nearly five times as much.)

 Image: Disney, via @ArchivistJason (Twitter)

-Annual Passholders got exclusive access to the park before its official opening in February 2001, and the early reports they sent home was… well… Uh oh.
+Annual Passholders got exclusive access to the park before its official opening in February 2001, and the early reports they sent home were… well… Uh oh.

 On the next page, we’ll step into the Disney’s California Adventure Park of yesterday and experience its four districts, addressing the worries that Disney Parks fans so rightly expressed as they experienced the second gate at Disneyland.